 • Owners can still voluntarily submit their vehicles for testing.

 • Large goods vehicles (with a maximum laden weight of more than 3.5 tonnes) and buses (vehicles with more than eight seats) that are used commercially aren't exempt.

-• From May 20, 2018, the cutoff for MoT test exemption will become a rolling 40-year date, meaning that most vehicles built or registered at least 40 years previously, and qualifying for Vehicle of Historic Interest (VHI) status, will no longer require an annual MoT test.
+From May 20, 2018, the cutoff for MoT test exemption will be based on a rolling 40-year vehicle age, meaning that most vehicles built or registered at least 40 years ago, and qualifying for Vehicle of Historic Interest (VHI) status, will no longer require an annual MoT test.

 • In order to claim MoT-exempt VHI status for a vehicle, the owner will have the option to tick a VHI declaration box as part of its annual road tax renewal procedure, otherwise the vehicle will continue to require an annual MoT test.

-• To qualify as a Vehicle of Historic Interest, the vehicle must not be 'substantially modified' from its original specification within the past 30 years, as defined by the Department of Transport/Driver and Vehicle Standards Agency.
+• To qualify as a Vehicle of Historic Interest, the vehicle must not be 'substantially changed' from its original specification within the past 30 years, as defined by the Department of Transport/Driver and Vehicle Standards Agency.

-• Owners will still be legally responsible for ensuring that their pre-1960 vehicles are in roadworthy condition.
+• Owners will still be legally responsible for ensuring that their MoT-exempt vehicles are in roadworthy condition.

 road tax fee exemption

-• The point at which historic vehicles can become exempt from road tax in the UK is a rolling 40-year date based on the start of the calendar year.
+• The point at which historic vehicles can become exempt from a road tax fee in the UK is a rolling 40-year date based on the start of the calendar year.

 • Vehicles built at least 40 years before the first date of the current year do not have to pay road tax in the UK, so currently this means those built before January 1, 1978.

 • If you don't know when your vehicle was built, but it was first registered before January 8, 1978, it is exempt.

-• In order to claim road tax exemption, click here
+• To find out how to claim free road tax, click here

 • More details can be found here